nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">

 :green_book: **Examples:**
-* `add n/Test d/2021-12-01 t/16:30 tg/CS2103 p/MEDIUM` adds the `Test` task on `2021-12-01`, scheduled for `16:30` with the tag set as `CS2103`, and priority level set as `MEDIUM`
+* `add n/Quiz d/2021-01-06 t/16:30 tg/CS2103 p/MEDIUM` adds the `Test` task on `2021-01-06`, scheduled for `16:30` with the tag set as `CS2103`, and priority level set as `MEDIUM`
 </div>

 ![add_command](images/addCommand.jpeg)

-After running the add command the task gets added to the task list as shown below:
+After running the add command the task gets added to the task list and on the weekly panel as shown below:

 ![add_command_after](images/addCommandAfter.jpeg)